ecray/PowerDNS-CLI/README.md

 Main changes to the original script:

+* query_next_ip functionality to get available IPs in a zone
 * removed all the CSV stuff
 * moved output to the logging module
 * updated to the API V1 (https://doc.powerdns.com/md/httpapi/api_spec/)